AlexWalcher/automaticHintGeneration/README.md

 ### **Limitations:**
 It does achieve this by retrieving data from Wikidata and Wikipedia, therefor the answer to the question should always be a Wikipedia-entity.

-This project will be extended and optimized by me during my Bachelor Thesis in colaboration with Univ.-Prof. Adam Jatowt, PhD as supervisor.